 Counterfeit FMCG products pose serious risks to consumers.
 These may be categorised under two factors.

-• Quality
+Quality

-• Financial Loss
+Financial Loss

 Consumers may also face financial losses when they unknowingly purchase counterfeit FMCG products.
 Counterfeits are often sold at lower prices, luring consumers with attractive discounts.
 However, they may end up paying for products that do not deliver the expected value or functionality.
-The health and safety risk these products can pose can cause a further financial loss in the form of hospital treatment and medications.
+The health and safety risks these products can pose can cause further financial loss in the form of hospital treatment and medications.
 This can result in eroding consumer trust in the brand and affecting the brand's reputation.

 Impact on Businesses